weleoka/discdex/README.md

 ### Usage
-Pre-launch: make sure the filetypes you want to index are specified in the config-part discdex.py.
+Pre-launch: make sure the filetypes you want to index are specified in the config-part of discdex.py.

 1. Enter path to disc to be indexed at prompt.
 2. Enter a name/label of your choice for referencing that particular disc.